Non-Propulsive Payload Deployment for Efficient On-Orbit Servicing of Mega-Constellations: Deployment Capability and Fuel Efficiency Analysis

-In this case, $[\Delta v]$ becomes an explicit function of $n\cdot m_p/m_s$.
-To derive an approximate analytical formula for $\max_i \Delta v_i$, its relationship with $[\Delta v]$ was investigated.
-Using the data from Fig. \ref{boundry_real}, $\max_i \Delta v_i$ and $[\Delta v]$ were calculated for each parameter configuration.
+In this case, $\Delta v_{r}$ becomes an explicit function of $n\cdot m_p/m_s$.
+To derive an approximate analytical formula for $\Delta v_{\max}$, its relationship with $\Delta v_{r}$ was investigated.
+Specifically, using the data from Table \ref{dv_app_table}, the cumulative recoil velocity $\Delta v_{r}$ was computed for each parameter configuration based on Eq.(\ref{momteum}).

 These results are shown in Fig. \ref{boundry_app1}.

-Fig. \ref{boundry_app1} demonstrates a positive proportionality between the maximum ejection velocity and the total reaction velocity, $[\Delta v]$, for a given altitude difference.
+It demonstrates a positive proportionality between $\Delta v_{\max}$ and $\Delta v_{r}$, for a given altitude difference.
 To further isolate the effect of altitude difference, the excess velocity, $\Delta v_g$, is defined as the difference between the maximum ejection velocity and the Hohmann transfer velocity from the initial orbit:

-Fig. \ref{boundry_app2} shows the relationship between $\Delta v_g$ and $[\Delta v]$, indicating that $[\Delta v]$ is the primary determinant of $\Delta v_g$ across varying altitude differences.
+Fig. \ref{boundry_app2} shows the relationship between $\Delta v_g$ and $\Delta v_{r}$, indicating that $\Delta v_{r}$ is the primary determinant of $\Delta v_g$ across varying altitude differences.
 A fitting analysis yields the relationship:

 It is worth noting that the linear term's coefficient is approximately 0.5.